smartdevicelink/sdl_evolution/proposals/0259-DisabledSoftbuttons.md

 ## Proposed solution

 For custom softbuttons, add a parameter to `SoftButtonCapabilities` to let the app know that the ability is possible.
+So we would add this to the MOBILE_API and HMI_API:
 ```xml
 <struct name="SoftButtonCapabilities">
     .